 We decided that we wanted somewhere fairly central and walkable to town, so the alpine chalet-style St Moritz suited us well.
 I did appreciate its warm and cosy surroundings on those occasions when the rain poured down.
 As we relaxed in the lounge by the fire, sipping a hot fruity tea compliments of the receptionist, I thought sympathetically of the family group of 9 we’d met at the airport who were heading out for a 4-day hike.

 The St Moritz’s lakeside views, especially in the restaurant and bar, were absolutely stunning, and the staff were really friendly.
 Our suite had the bonus of a microwave, Nespresso machine and small kitchen area with crockery and cutlery.
 We’d definitely stay there again.

 As is often the way in mountainous areas, the weather can be unpredictable, so it’s good to be prepared.
 And if you’ve been in the north island of New Zealand before your visit, you’ll find Otago can be a few degrees cooler or hotter depending on the time of year.
 We found it quite chilly in March!

 Note on links

 All the links in this post which feature Queenstown businesses are direct links.
 There are no affiliate links.
 All bookings for activities in Queenstown made via my links go directly to the businesses who will receive the full benefit and will not have to pay any third party booking fees.
-This is my small gesture to Queenstown which is facing difficult times due to reduced tourism numbers while border closures remain in place.
+This is my small gesture to Queenstown which has faced difficult times due to reduced tourism numbers during the pandemic.

 If you are interested in New Zealand, you might enjoy my posts on Street art of Eastern Wellington, the Katherine Mansfield House, Russell, New Zealand English, best beaches in Wellington and Whanganui.